optivem/optivem.github.io/_pages/index.md

 <h3>... and it finishes with great software products.</h3>

-* Ensuring quality from start to finish, miniziming defect rates
+* Ensuring quality from start to finish, minimizing defect rates
 * Building software which delivers high value to your customers
 * Delivering projects on schedule and within budget
 * Making your customers really happy and strengthening your customer relationships